 Field Visit to Inspect Project Area

-Following current guidance, prior to the field visit the consultant will prepare and send an e-mail to the NCDOT Division and NCDOT District staff.
+Following current guidance, prior to the field visit the consultant will prepare and send an e-mail to the NCDOT Division staff.
 Copy CS on the email.

 The consultant will conduct a field visit to the proposed project location.
 The consultant will use the field visit input form obtained from CS as a starting point for observational notes.
 The consultant will take photos of the project area and any notable community characteristics.
 O Notify CS and Public Involvement if the field visit or additional research suggests that expanded community coordination may be appropriate.